opensalt/opensalt-docs/docs/index.rst

 6.2.7.2 Copy and Make Derivative Framework

 This will copy the framework items into a the target document and create Exact Match Of associations between origin and target items.
-No other associations will be copied. *There is a bug in OpenSALT 2.2 where for some systems, a **hard refresh** is necessary before the copied Cf Items are viewable to the user underating the copy action.*
+No other associations will be copied. **There is a bug in OpenSALT 2.2 where a hard refresh is necessary before the copied CFItems are viewable to the user undertaking the copy action.**

 .. image:: static/copy_derivative.png